Acetaminophen Caffeine Dihydrocodeine

 Acetaminophen (4'-hydroxyacetanilide), a slightly bitter, white, odorless, crystalline powder, is a non-opiate, non-salicylate analgesic and antipyretic.
 It has the following structural formula:

-Caffeine (1,3,7-trimethylxanthine), a bitter, white crystalline powder, is a central nervous system stimulant.
+Caffeine (1,3,7-trimethylxanthine), a bitter, white crystalline powder or white glistening needles, is a central nervous system stimulant.
 It has the following structural formula:

-In addition, each tablet also contains the following inactive ingredients: crospovidone, magnesium stearate, microcrystalline cellulose, povidone, pregelatinized starch, stearic acid.
+In addition, each tablet also contains the following inactive ingredients: colloidal silicon dioxide, crospovidone, magnesium stearate, microcrystalline cellulose, povidone, pregelatinized starch, stearic acid.

 This combination product also contains acetaminophen, a non-opiate, non-salicylate analgesic and antipyretic.
 This combination product contains caffeine as an analgesic adjuvant.
 Caffeine is also a central nervous system and cardiovascular stimulant.